bro-n-bro/cybernode/roadmap.md

 - Pull out Prometheus from nodes to separate VPS node
 - Grafana dashes to git and publish to Grafana
 - Make grafana dash for Bostrom
-- Stup Postgress exporter for Cyberindex
+- Setup Postgress exporter for Cyberindex
+- Setup nginx monitor to count requests (as search, data etc)

 ## API endpoints setup